alauri/Aiven-web-monitor/README.md

-# Website monitor
+# Website monitor with Aiven

-**Moniven** is a web monitor that checks a list of websites and looks for a given pattern within the page content.
+This project is a web monitor developed by using Aiven's services.

-It supports multiple websites at the same time, which can be specified by editing the file *sources.ini*.
+It checks the availability of a list of web sites specified within the file *sources.ini* and tries to extract the data of a scecific tag from their contents; if found, the data are published to an Aiven Kafka topic by a producer and read by a consumer that also stores them onto an Aiven Postgres instance.

 ## Requirements and configuration

-This project has been tested against *Python3.9* and *Python3.10* and developed by using Poetry as Python package manager.
+The project has been developed by using Poetry and tested against *Python3.9* and *Python3.10*.

 To manage the project locally you can use *Makefile*: